 No. The interactive nature of Horizons makes it a truly unique and special experience.
 The Horizons curriculum takes full advantage of the outdoor resources of Snowbird.

-You will need nothing more than clothes, a sturdy pair of atlhetic shoes, and a willingness to be challenged.
-For a full list of recommended travel items click here.
+You will need nothing more than clothes, a sturdy pair of athletic shoes, and a willingness to be challenged.

 Yes!
 Horizons is designed for brothers who currently hold leadership positions and those who have not yet had an opportunity to demonstrate their potential.
 We believe that leaders are made, not born, and we intend to provide you with the tools to become a true leader for your entire life.